 Does ESG Affect Credit Ratings?

 Environmental, social, and governance (ESG) factors are increasingly considered vital indicators of a company's sustainability and long-term viability.
-While credit ratings have typically focused on financial metrics to evaluate an entity's financial worthiness, there is now a greater awareness among investors and credit rating agencies (CRAs) that ESG factors can significantly affect an organisation's credit risk profile.
-The article discusses how ESG factors impact credit risk evaluation and their connection with credit ratings.
+While credit ratings have typically focused on financial metrics to evaluate an entity's financial worthiness, there is now a greater awareness among investors and credit rating agencies (CRAs) that ESG credit considerations can significantly affect an organisation's credit risk profile.
+The article discusses how ESG factors influence credit ratings and the broader implications for sustainable development and sustainable growth.

 Understanding Credit Ratings